About Us

 ECO’s mission is to engage and empower under-served communities and vulnerable groups to realize and protect their rights and dignity in a context of sustained ecosystems and inclusive governance.

-Over the years, ECO has implemented projects and programs aimed at promoting aimed at promoting natural resource governance, climate change resilience and adaptation, and ecosystems management and restoration.
+Over the years, ECO has implemented projects and programs aimed at promoting natural resource governance, climate change resilience and adaptation, and ecosystems management and restoration.
 ECO is also at the Centre of piloting and promoting integrated approaches to national resources management like Population Health and Environment (PHE) interventions, Integrated Water Resources Management among others.
 ECO ensures collective local action for sustainable natural resources management in order to improve livelihoods of underserved and marginalized communities.

 ECO subscribes to a number of national, regional and international networks including the Climate Action Network – Uganda and International (CAN-U & I), Environment and Natural Resources Civil Society Organizations Network (ENRCSO Network), Participatory Ecological Land Use Management (PELUM), Population Health and Environment (PHE network) and International Union of Conservation of Nature (IUCN).